 7. Tummy/Stretch-Mark-Bane Oil or Lotion.
 If you’re like me, you had some stretch marks prior to getting preggo, but you get more the further along you go.
 Women of color and translucent-pale people like myself ALL have skin issues during pregnancy.
 As your skin stretches it damages the collagen fibers that give it elasticity.
 You’ll feel tightness, itchiness and occasional burning, but try not to scratch, which makes it worse!
 Minimize the damage by using a good remedy regularly.
 I recommend Bella B Belly Butter, Earth Mama Angel Baby Oil and Mama Mio Tummy Rub Stretch Mark Oil.
 Or, if you want to do it yourself, try cocoa butter, shea butter, and aloe vera.

 9. Comfy Shoes.
 Yes, I know, that is a naughty phrase to fashion-conscious Urban Mommies, but be real here, ladies.
 If you can’t see your freaking feet, you shouldn’t be wearing heels.
 Being pregnant makes you klutzy–your joints are looser, your center of gravity shifts, you get odd pains and spasms, and you can’t see where you’re walking as well.
 High heels cause back, hip, knee and ankle pain, and besides…sorry…but your feet will get bigger.
 They may never go back to their old size, as I can testify.
 You need something that is supportive (arches and ankles when possible), will expand a little, comfortable and still fashionable for work, so choose carefully.
-Cute leather or fabric ballet flats like these adorable ones from Stuart Weitzman, classy and old-fashioned loafers, or kicky mules like these should keep you pretty, safe and comfy.
+Cute leather or fabric ballet flats, classy and old-fashioned loafers, or kicky mules should keep you pretty, safe and comfy.
 Of course, traipsing around the house in a nice pair of flip-flops is its own little version of heaven, too.

 11. A Good Eye Mask.
 You’ll discover that you’re exhausted all the time during your first trimester, and that sensation returns again during the third…and it won’t go away till your kid’s around…oh, say 35?
 However, being pregnant isn’t an easy sleep time, exhaustion notwithstanding.
 You’re more sensitive to light, heat and pressure.
 You’re also annoyed and uncomfortable.
 Make your time more conducive to sleep by investing in an eye mask.
 Oh, and perhaps some earplugs.
 Oh, and a hotel room, far far away from your house.